-When all 7 layers are complete (4 colored layers and 3 white layers) and have set up, carefully cut them into rectangles.
-Or cubes.
+- When all 7 layers are complete (4 colored layers and 3 white layers) and have set up, carefully cut them into squares and serve!

-Mix and match colors you love for with layered Jell-o!
-Pretty to look at and fun to eat, you'll be sure to draw in some "oohs" and "aah"s!
+Mix and match colors you love for with layered Jell-O!
+Pretty to look at and fun to eat.

 - 1 14-ounce can sweetened condensed milk